thedarkwriter/courseware-lms-content/_lmscontent/variables/putting_them_to_use/content.md

 Let's take some of the code you've already written and introduce variables into it.
 Using variables reduces repetition and the chance of making mistakes by misspelling something.

+> **Pro Tip:**

-> **Protip:** You can use comments in your code by using a hash like this: <code># this is what a comment looks like</code>.
+> You can use comments in your code by using a hash like this: `# this is what a comment looks like`.
 Comments help you describe the function of your code and to communicate it to other people who read your code.

 ## Task: